Ceelog/phpdoc-en/src/ref/array.md

 ### Parameters

-`array1`
+`array`
 The array in which elements are replaced.

-`...`
+`replacements`
-Optional.
 Arrays from which elements will be extracted.

 ### Return Values